IanBand/babel-shapeshifter/readme.md

     // do something with each imported module
 }
 ```
+# Other Features
+Specify Input checks for the existance of a file before including it.

 # Future Features
-- Check for the existance of a file before including it
-- Allow the specification of file types, not just module names
+- Allow for granular specification of file types, or, let users associate module names with file extensions
 - Support multiple list identifiers. eg: \[list1], \[list2]